gear-genomics/tracy/README.md

 Using forward & reverse ab1 files to improve variant calling
 ------------------------------------------------------------

 If you do have forward and reverse trace files for the same expected genomic variant you can merge variant files and check consistency of calls and genotypes.
 Forward trace decomposition:

-`tracy decompose -f align -o forward -a homo_sapiens -g hg38.fa.gz forward.ab1`
+`tracy decompose -o forward -a homo_sapiens -r hg38.fa.gz forward.ab1`

 Reverse trace decomposition:

-`tracy decompose -f align -o reverse -a homo_sapiens -g hg38.fa.gz reverse.ab1`
+`tracy decompose -o reverse -a homo_sapiens -r hg38.fa.gz reverse.ab1`

 Left-alignment of InDels: